moderndive/moderndive/vignettes/paper.md

 With the fields of machine learning and artificial intelligence gaining prominence, the importance of predictive modeling cannot be understated.
 Therefore, we've designed the `get_regression_points()` function to allow for a `newdata` argument to quickly apply a previously fitted model to new observations.

-Let's create an artificial "new" dataset consisting of two instructors of age 39 and 42 and save it in a data framed called `new_prof`.
-We then set the `newdata` argument to `get_regression_points()` to apply our previously fitted model `score_model` to this new data, where `score_hat` are the corresponding fitted/predicted values.
+Let's create an artificial "new" dataset consisting of two instructors of age 39 and 42 and save it in a tibble data frame called `new_prof`.
+We then set the `newdata` argument to `get_regression_points()` to apply our previously fitted model `score_model` to this new data, where `score_hat` holds the corresponding fitted/predicted values.

 ```r